Long-Tail vs. Short-Tail Keywords: What Are They and When to Use Them

 The difference between short-tail vs. long-tail keywords isn’t as much about the number of words as the specificity of the term.
 For example, the short-tail keyword “air conditioner” would have tens of thousands of search results, but not all of those people need an air conditioner.
 Some might want service or instructions on use.
 Long-tail keywords like “ductless air conditioner deals” and “air conditioner repair in [city]” would be less popular but more targeted.

-Which of These Two Types of Keywords Should You Target?
+What Type of Keywords Should You Target?

 When choosing between SEO keyword types, neither short-tail nor long-tail keywords are necessarily better than the other.
 The effectiveness of each depends on your specific goals and content strategy.

-Considerations When Targeting Long-Tail Keywords
+Targeting Long-Tail Keywords

 Types of Long-Tail Keywords